Growing Cut Flowers from Seed: Seed Starting 101

 These beautiful blooms are often grown from tubers but can also be started from seed.
 They offer a spectacular range of colors and forms and have a good vase life.

-These charming blue flowers are easy to grow and can often self-seed in the garden.
+These charming blue flowers are easy to grow and often self-seed in the garden.
 They’re excellent for adding a pop of color to any arrangement.

 Known for its papery, long-lasting blooms, statice is popular for fresh and dried floral arrangements.
 It’s easy to grow and comes in a variety of colors, including shades of blue, purple, pink, and white.